csswizardry/harry.is/_posts/2021-01-31-4-watts-per-kilogram.md

 I hadn’t embarked on the booster programme with a goal—I just wanted to do some structured training with the hope of at least some increase.
-But toward the end of the 28-day itinerary they threw in a six- and a 10-minute ma-effort free ride.
+But toward the end of the 28-day itinerary they threw in a six- and a 10-minute max-effort free ride.
 Basically a shorter version of the 20-minute test to help you prepare for the real thing.